Effect of gravitational wave on shadow of a Schwarzschild black hole: Abstract

 \section{Abstract}

 \baselineskip=0.6 cm

-We have studied the shadows of a Schwarzschild black hole perturbed by a special class of gravitational wave.
-The perturbation caused by the gravitational wave is an exact solution of the Regge-Wheeler equations.
-It is shown that the shadows change periodically with time and it depends on the order of Legendre polynomial $l$ and the frequency $\sigma$ of gravitational wave.
-For the odd order of Legendre polynomial, the total shadow vibrates with time along the direction which is vertical to equatorial plane.
-For even $l$, the centre of the shadow does not move, but its shape alternately stretches and shrinks with time along the vertical direction.
-The deviation from Schwarzschild black hole shadow is larger for the gravitational wave with higher frequency.
-Furthermore, the self-similar fractal structures, which are caused by chaotic lensing, appear in the boundary of shadow for Schwarzschild black hole perturbed by the gravitational wave.
-Our results show that gravitational wave yields a lot of interesting patterns for the black hole shadow.
+We have studied the shadows of a Schwarzschild black hole under a special polar gravitational perturbation, which is a particular solution of Einstein equations expanded up to first order.
+It is shown that the black hole shadow changes periodically with time and the change of shadow depends on the Legendre polynomial order parameter $l$ and the frequency $\sigma$ of gravitational wave.
+For the odd order of Legendre polynomial, the center of shadow oscillates along the direction which is vertical to equatorial plane.
+For even $l$, the center of shadow does not move, but the shadow alternately stretches and squeezes with time along the vertical direction.
+Moreover, the presence of the gravitational wave leads to the self-similar fractal structures appearing in the boundary of the black hole shadow.
+We also find that this special gravitational wave has a greater influence on the vertical direction of black hole shadow.